 Under the law, every detainee is allowed to have personal interviews with a lawyer in a private space without the presence of any member of the police.[1]
 This right can be exercised any day or time and the Head of the Detention Centre has an obligation to not prevent, obstruct, or limit access.
 In practice this is mostly adhered to.
 However, there would probably be an issue if a lawyer attempted to visit past the hour detainees are restricted to their cells.
 In the case of UNHCR or NGO visits, there are restrictions as they must give prior notice and will be given access during regular hours.
-Police officers may be present during interviews with detainees and NGOs, whereas lawyers maintain client/lawyer privilege and can meet in private.
+Police officers may be present during interviews with detainees and NGOs, however in 2024 it was noted that if the detainee is an asylum seeker such meetings were held without presence of police officers.
+Lawyers maintain client/lawyer privilege and can meet in private.
+[2]

 The media is restricted from accessing detention centres and must request permission which would most probably not be granted.
 As mainstream media show little interest in such issues, there is not a lot of information with regard to media attempts to enter detention facilities.
 Less mainstream media would definitely not be given access and any video footage that has surfaced was shot without permission.
 Politicians have access to detention centres but are also required to give prior notice.

-Under the law, every detainee has the right to daily visits with any person of their choice for one hour.[2]
-These are held in the presence of the police.
-When asked, no detainee reported a problem with the visiting procedure, apart from the fact that police presence during these meetings with relatives and friends is very evident.
-The same would apply to religious representatives.
+Under the law, every detainee has the right to daily visits with any person of their choice for one hour.[3]
+These are held in the presence of the police; however, in practice police officers do not remain in the visiting room, rather they leave the door open and monitor occasionally.
+The same applies to religious representatives.[4]

 NGOs and UNHCR monitor detention centres, but in order to carry out monitoring visits and to be given access to areas besides those for visitors, approval is needed from the Head of Police or the Ministry of Justice and Public Order.
 Throughout 2016, the Police carried out consultations with NGOs and signed a Memorandum of Understanding in March 2017 which remains in effect (indefinitely), in order to facilitate better collaboration and communication between all parties on, among other things, access to places of detention and exchange of information.
 This has indeed led to more effective access and faster information exchange.[5]
 The Cyprus Refugee Council carries out regular monitoring visits to Menogia, at least once a month, mainly to identify and screen vulnerable persons and provide information on asylum procedures to detainees.
 The police in Menogia are notified beforehand of the visits.